Lychee Fruit: What is a Lychee and How to Eat One

 Lychees Growing on a Tree

-You’d be forgiven for mistaking a lychee for a discolored and slightly disfigured strawberry or a large raspberry, but the resemblance stops there.
-They’re usually the size of a golf ball, shaped either round or oval and when you peel them, they’re milky white inside with a jelly-like constancy.
+Lychees are usually the size of a golf ball or about 1 inch (2.5 cm) in diameter, shaped either round or oval and when you peel them, they’re milky white inside with a jelly-like constancy.
 And probably look nothing like you were expecting!

 Because of their reddish-pink bumpy skin, lychees are sometimes referred to as ‘alligator strawberries,’ which is an undeniably cool name for a fruit!